elacosse/elacosse.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

-I'm research technologist and neuroscientist particularly interested in cognitive maps, generative AI to support novel multimodal human-computer interaction, and conversational language agents.
+I'm a research technologist and neuroscientist particularly interested in cognitive mapping and using generative AI to support novel multimodal human-computer interaction.
 Prior to joining the Champalimaud Foundation, I worked on [BMIs](https://www.kernel.com/) and as a [PhD student](https://is.mpg.de/person/elacosse).

 I'm always eager to collaborate and connect.
 I'm best reached via email.